appium/appium/docs/en/appium-setup/android-setup.md

     export ANDROID_HOME="/usr/local/adt/sdk"

 Now you're set up to run Appium!
-If you're running Appium from source, run `npm install` from your Appium checkout to install all the dependencies.
+(If you're running Appium from source, make sure to run `npm install` from your Appium checkout to install all the dependencies.)

 ### Additional Setup for Older Versions of Android

-Appium uses, and comes prepackaged with, Selendroid for running Android versions 2.3 to 4.1.
+Appium uses, and comes prepackaged with, a project called [Selendroid](https://selendroid.io) for running Android versions 2.3 to 4.1.
 Appium switches to using Selendroid automatically when it detects older versions, but there is some additional setup required if you're running from source.